About

 Jim

-Hi, I'm Jim... a bassist and guitarist living near Atlanta, Georgia.
+Hi, I'm Jim... a songwriter and guitarist living near Atlanta, Georgia.
 These days I play mostly just for fun, and enjoy exploring multiple genres and increasing my overall appreciation of music, technique, and theory.

 In the early 2000's, I was an award-winning acoustic fingerstyle guitarist.
 If you stumbled across this website looking for my fingerstyle guitar site, an archived version can be found here: Jim Tozier: Acoustic Fingerstyle Guitar.